AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 While all of the above approaches will clone a copy of the GSAS-II repository from GitHub, software developers may find it more convenient to clone the repo themselves.
 This will typically be done as part of a process where a copy of GSAS-II is forked on GitHub.
-This is described in a `separate page <install_dev.html>`_ (outline below).
+Details on doing this are described in a `separate page <install_dev.html>`_ (outlined below).

 .. index:: Installing for development
 .. toctree::